-As the economy continues to recover from the impacts of the pandemic, marginalized communities have been left behind due to systemic barriers and lack of access.
-While the city has a range of local CBOs offering services to historically disadvantaged communities, many of these agencies have only one or two staff.
+As the economy continues to recover from the impacts of the pandemic, marginalized communities have been left behind.
+While the City has a range of local CBOs offering services, many of these agencies have only one or two staff.
 The staff, who are often volunteers, have limited capacity to expand programs and services to increase their impact.

-Because these CBOs provide vital and trusted resources to community members who may not reach out to larger organizations, enhancing the long-term stability and capacity of these organizations is critical to closing the gap in quality of life and access to opportunity to marginalized communities.
+Because these CBOs provide vital and trusted resources to community members who may not reach out to larger organizations, enhancing the long-term stability and capacity of these organizations is critical to closing the gap in quality of life and access to opportunity for these communities.
 These organizations need stable and predictable support over five years to build the required organizational infrastructure to pursue and manage public funding from a variety of sources required to expand programs and services to meet community needs.